Serving in Vietnam

 On the weekend, you can travel to visit the resort area of Halong Bay or view the beautiful pagodas and rice fields of nearby Ninh Binh.
 HaLong Bay is an extraordinary overnight trip where you have the opportunity to spend the night on a boat and experience a different culture.
 Mai Chau is a wonderful stilted village North of Hanoi inhabited by White Thais.
 The women in the community weave silk scarves.
 Mai Chau is a great opportunity for volunteers to stay in one of the family-owned stilted homes.

 Service Program Contribution

 Global Volunteers’ service program contribution covers all lodging in double accommodation, three meals a day, in-country team transportation, emergency medical evacuation insurance, all preparatory and orientation materials, onsite orientation, a full-time team leader, and administration costs.
-The Vietnam service program contribution is $3,005 for one week and $3,220 for two weeks.
+The Vietnam service program contribution is at this link: Dates and Fees for Global Volunteers’ Programs.
 Please ask your Volunteer Coordinator about referral credits as well as discounts for students, companions, groups, alumni volunteers, and children under the age of 12 with an accompanying adult.
 We encourage you to use Global Volunteer’s online fundraising tool where you can create a personalized webpage to request partially tax-deductible donations from family and friends to help cover your service program contribution.
 Airfare and free time activity expenses are your responsibility.
 The service program contribution and airfare are tax-deductible for U.S. taxpayers.